abhat-phys/hls4ml_on_nrp/hls4ml-u55c-python-v2.md

 Do not keep your conversion script next to the hls4ml checkout.
 Python prepends the *script's* directory to `sys.path`, so a repo root containing an `hls4ml/` folder shadows the installed package as a namespace package.
-It fails as `AttributeError: module 'hls4ml' has no attribute 'utils'`, not as an ImportError.
+It fails as `AttributeError: module 'hls4ml' has no attribute 'utils'`.

 ```bash
 mkdir -p /work/run && cd /work/run